-WASHINGTON, May 26 (Reuters) - The number of Americans filing new claims for unemployment benefits fell last week, consistent with a labor market that remains tight amid strong demand for workers despite rising interest rates and tightening financial conditions.
+WASHINGTON, Sept 29 (Reuters) - The number of Americans filing new claims for unemployment benefits unexpectedly fell last week as the labor market remains resilient despite rising headwinds from the Federal Reserve's stiff interest rate increases and slowing demand.

 Initial claims for state unemployment benefits dropped 16,000 to a seasonally adjusted 193,000 for the week ended Sept.
 24, the Labor Department said on Thursday.
 Data for the prior week was revised to show 4,000 fewer applications filed than previously reported.
 Economists polled by Reuters had forecast 215,000 applications for the latest week.